 Giffen Goods Meaning

-Giffen goods are those, whose demand curve doesn’t conform to “the first rule of demand”, i.e. price and quantity demanded of Giffen goods are inversely related to each other, unlike other goods, where price and quantity demanded are positively related.
-They are inferior goods without a substitute.
+Giffen goods are those whose demand curve does not conform to “the first rule of demand,” i.e., price and quantity demanded of Giffen goods are inversely related to each other, unlike other goods, where price and quantity appealed are positively correlated.
+Therefore, they are inferior goods without a substitute.
 These are named after the Scottish statistician, Sir Robert Giffen.

-The demand curve for Giffen goods is given below, the x-axis of the graph denotes the quantity demanded of the goods and y-axis denotes the price of the goods.
-As the price of good increases, the demand for the good also increases, leading to a rightward movement in the demand line and hence the demand line, as shown in the curve below is upward sloping.
+The demand curve for Giffen goods is given below; the graph’s X-axis denotes the quantity demanded of the goods, and the Y-axis represents the price of the goods.
+As the cost of goods increases, the demand also increases, leading to a rightward movement in the demand line.
+Hence, the demand line is upward sloping, as shown in the curve below.

 Example of Giffen Goods

-The concept of Giffen goods can be better understood by a real-life example of food.
-Let us assume that customer has two options to choose from, viz.
-Hamburger and potato and a budget of $20 to spend on food.
-Cost of potato is $1.00 and hamburger is $5 each and customer intends to buy 5 days food from $20 he has.
+A real-life example of food can better understand the concept of Giffen goods.
+Let us assume that the customer has two options to choose from, viz. hamburger and potato, and a budget of $20 to spend on food.
+The cost of the potato is $1.00, the hamburger is $5 each, and the customer intends to buy five days’ food for $20 he has.

-At the given level of prices, the customer will intend to buy 10 potatoes, costing him $10 and 2 hamburgers, costing him $10.
-In this way, his consumption would be evenly spread as he could have 2 potatoes each day for 5 days and 2 hamburgers over a period of 5 days.
-The given quantities ae satisfactory, based on the average consumption of an individual.
+The customer intends to buy ten potatoes at the given price level, costing him $10, and 2 hamburgers costing him $10.
+This way would evenly spread his consumption as he could have two potatoes each day for five days and two hamburgers for five days.
+Therefore, the given quantities are satisfactory based on the average consumption of an individual.

-Now, let’s assume that price of potatoes has increased to $2.00 and price of hamburger has not changed, customer can still choose to spend $10 on buying 2 hamburgers and manage with 5 instead of 10 potatoes, but that would not be sufficient for him and might leave him hungry.
-Thus, he would rather choose to decrease his consumption of hamburger to 1 and increase the number of potatoes to 7.
+Now, let us assume that the price of potatoes has increased to $2.00 and the cost of hamburgers has not changed, customers can still choose to spend $10 on buying two hamburgers and manage with five instead of 10 potatoes, but that would not be sufficient for him and might leave him hungry.
+Thus, he would rather decrease his hamburgers to 1 and increase the number of potatoes to 7.

-If potatoes witness a further rise in prices, say to $2.50, the customer would need to further reduce its consumption of hamburger and allocate his entire budget of $20 in buying potatoes.
-Thus he would be able to buy 8 potatoes in his budget of $20 and zero hamburgers and such quantity of potatoes will be sufficient for his requirement.
+If potatoes witness a further rise in prices, say to $2.50, the customer would need to reduce their hamburger consumption further and allocate his entire budget of $20 to buy potatoes.
+Thus, he would be able to buy eight potatoes in his budget of $20 and zero hamburgers, and such a quantity of potatoes will be sufficient for his requirement.

-The following tables summarize the above-given example of hamburger and potatoes:
+The following tables summarize the above-given example of hamburgers and potatoes: –

-It is important to note that all Giffen goods are inferior goods, but not all inferior goods are Giffen goods.
+It is important to note that all Giffen goods are inferior, but not all are Giffen goods.

 Conditions to Categorize Goods as Giffen Goods

-There are certain conditions that a good must meet, in order to be categorized as Giffen good:
+There are certain conditions that a good must meet to be categorized as Giffen goods: –

-The foremost condition for a good to be categorized as Giffen goods is that its consumption should increase with a decrease in budget and when the consumer faces a budget shortage, the consumer will consume more of an inferior good.
-As in the above-given example, potato is an inferior good as compared to hamburger and its consumption has increased with a shortage in budget and an increase in the price of potato.
+The initial condition for a good to be categorized as Giffen goods is that its consumption should increase with a decrease in budget.
+And, when the consumer faces a budget shortage, the consumer will consume more of an inferior good.
+As in the above-given example, potato is a low good compared to hamburger.
+Yet, its consumption has increased with a shortage in budget and an increase in potato prices.

-#2 – Amount Spent on good should be a major portion of the budget
+#2 – The amount spent on goods should be a major portion of the budget

-For significant income effect to trigger, the amount spent on such goods should form a major proportion of consumer’s total budget.
-As in the above example, potato represents 50% of the consumer’s total budget.
+For a significant income effect to trigger, the amount spent on such goods should form a major proportion of consumers’ total budget.
+As in the above example, potatoes represent 50% of the consumer’s total budget.

 - No substitute goods, or

-- Price of substitute goods should be higher than the current good.
+- The cost of substitute goods should be higher than the current good.

-So that current good remains an attractive option even after a price increase in the goods and consumer doesn’t shift to another good.
+So that current good remains an attractive option even after a price increase in the goods and consumers does not shift to another good.

-Giffen goods are goods that are consumed more as their price increases, thus, it shows an upward sloping demand curve and is in contradiction to the fundamental law of demand.
-They are a kind of inferior goods and it is pertinent to mention that all Giffen goods are inferior good whereas all inferior goods are not Giffen goods.
+They are goods that are consumed more as their price increases.
+Thus, it shows an upward sloping demand curve and contradicts the law of demand Law Of DemandThe Law of Demand is an economic concept that states that the prices of goods or services and the quantity demanded are inversely related when all other factors remain constant.
+In other words, when the price of a product rises, its demand falls, and when its price falls, its demand rises in the market..
+Therefore, they are a kind of inferior goods pertinent to mention that all Giffen goods are common goods, whereas all inferior goods are not Giffen goods.

-This has been a guide to Giffen Goods and its meaning.
-Here we discuss the example of Giffen Goods along with its key characteristics.
-You can learn more from the following articles –
+This article has been a guide to Giffen Goods’ meaning.
+Here we discuss the Giffen goods example along with its key characteristics.
+You can learn more from the following articles: –